New York Law School: 21st century

-U.S. Supreme Court Justice Stephen Breyer spoke at New York Law School’s Commencement in 2018, ending a four year drought of Supreme Court justices speaking at law school graduations.
+U.S. Supreme Court Justice Stephen Breyer spoke at New York Law School's Commencement in 2018, ending a four-year drought of Supreme Court justices speaking at law school graduations.
 Earlier in 2018, Justice Ruth Bader Ginsburg spoke at New York Law School, as part of the Sidney Shainwald Public Interest Lecture.
 In 2020, during the COVID-19 pandemic, New York Law School began offering a simulated Big Law Summer Associate program in partnership with law firm Venable LLP, an eight-week virtual training program to provide students an experience similar to typical work experiences they missed due to the pandemic.

-In 2021, alumnus Zygi Wilf, owner of the NFL’s Minnesota Vikings, donated $5 million to New York Law School to support public interest law and social justice programs, establish scholarships for 10 students annually, and fund fellowships, and rename the law school’s Impact Center for Public Interest Law as the Wilf Impact Center for Public Interest Law.
-Also in 2021, New York Law School launched the James Tricarico Jr. Institute for the Business of Law and In-House Counsel with support from alumnus James Tricarico to prepare students for in-house legal careers, a “mini-MBA program,” and other classes and offerings that merge law, technology, and business skills.
+In 2021, alumnus Zygi Wilf, owner of the NFL's Minnesota Vikings, donated $5 million to New York Law School to support public interest law and social justice programs, establish scholarships for 10 students annually, and fund fellowships, and rename the law school's Impact Center for Public Interest Law as the Wilf Impact Center for Public Interest Law.
+Also in 2021, New York Law School launched the James Tricarico Jr. Institute for the Business of Law and In-House Counsel with support from alumnus James Tricarico to prepare students for in-house legal careers, a "mini-MBA program", and other classes and offerings that merge law, technology, and business skills.

-In 2022, New York Law School redesigned its Evening Division program, now called NYLS Pro, to make a law degree more accessible to working professionals and others with significant work and family responsibilities through additional online courses, new programs, and scholarships.
-Also in 2022, TV personality and alumna Judge Judy Sheindlin, donated $5 million to New York Law School to create the Judge Judy Sheindlin Honors Scholars Program for women law students, and support young women and girls interested in legal careers through a partnership with Her Honor Mentoring, a nonprofit organization founded by Judge Sheindlin and her step-daughter, Nicole Sheindlin, a class of 1993 alumna.
+In 2022, New York Law School redesigned its Evening Division program, now called NYLS Pro, to make a Juris Doctor degree more accessible to working professionals and others with significant work and family responsibilities through additional online courses, new programs, and scholarships.
+Also in 2022, TV personality and alumna Judge Judy Sheindlin, donated $5 million to New York Law School to create the Judge Judy Sheindlin Honors Scholars Program for women law students and support young women and girls interested in legal careers through a partnership with Her Honor Mentoring, a nonprofit organization founded by Judge Sheindlin and her step-daughter, Nicole Sheindlin, a class of 1993 alumna.
 Sheindlin also addressed graduates at the Barclay's Center in the Law School's first in-person Commencement ceremony since 2019.

 Admissions

-For the class entering in 2021, New York Law School accepted 48.53% of applicants, of those accepted 24.92% enrolled, with enrolled students having an average LSAT score of 155 and an average undergraduate GPA of 3.49.
+For the class entering 2021, New York Law School accepted 48.53% of applicants; of those accepted, 24.92% enrolled, with enrolled students having an average LSAT score of 155 and an average undergraduate GPA of 3.49.

 Costs

-The estimated total cost of attendance (including tuition, fees, and living expenses) at New York Law School for the 2015-2016 academic year was $72,903.
-The cost of tuition itself (i.e. excluding books, fees, living expenses, and other miscellaneous expenses) for 3-year students had not been increased between 2013-2014 and 2015-2016.
+The 2023–24 full tuition for the full-time program is $62,644, and fees are $2,180 for a total of $64,824.
+For part-time students, the tuition is $48,236, and fees are $1,582 for a total of $49,818.

 According to U.S. News & World Report, the average indebtedness of 2015 NYLS students who incurred law school debt was $161,910, and 80% of 2015 graduates took on debt.
 According to the same source, the average indebtedness of 2013 graduates who incurred law school debt was $164,739 (not including undergraduate debt), and 84% of 2013 graduates took on debt.